planttheidea/moize/README.md

 #### serializer

-_defaults to serializeArguments in utils.js_
+_defaults to argumentSerializer in serialize.ts_

 Method used in place of the internal serializer when serializing the parameters for cache key comparison.
 The function accepts a single argument, the `Array` of `args`, and must also return an `Array`.